We've independently reviewed this article to make sure it's as accurate as we can make it.

 If it doesn’t seem like there is an electrical problem, then you should move on and consider the thermostat.
 The thermostat is responsible for managing the heating elements of the water heater.

 Generally, electric water heaters have two thermostats: an upper thermostat and a lower thermostat.
-The reason for this is because there are two heating elements in an electric water heater and each one requires its own thermostat.
+The reason for this is that there are two heating elements in an electric water heater, and each one requires its own thermostat.

 Like all other parts, thermostats can malfunction.
 In the event this happens, they may get stuck and fail to work properly.
-This results in the water heater not working the way it should and failing to heat up the water.
+This could explain why your water heater keeps turning off.

 Your only solution is to replace the defective thermostat.